cornell-dti/dev.cornelldti.org/docs/grading-dev-tpm-rubric.md

   - Developers sometimes run into trouble of merging in their changes due to mismanagement of codebase
 - 3 - No sign of effort of maintaining the codebase, and breaks are frequently.
 However, things still somehow work.
 - 2 - No sign of effort of maintaining the codebase, and things don't work most of the times.
-- 1 - Codebase is in a free fall.
+- 1 - Codebase is in free fall.
 - 0 - Hopefully no one gets here.
 If you encourage developers to commit the source code of linux or a 100GB movie into the repo, you will probably get this grade.